 Design and procedure

+We reached out to the authors of the target article and are grateful for the materials they provided which were helpful in our reconstruction of the materials.
+They have also been responsive and supportive in follow-up interactions.
 We followed the experimental designs by the target article, and summarized the two studies in Tables 5 and 6.

 We ran the two studies together in a single data collection, with the display of scenarios and conditions counterbalanced using the randomizer “evenly present” function in Qualtrics.
 Scenarios were presented in random order and participants were randomly and evenly assigned into the different conditions.

-This method was previously tested successfully in many of the replications and extensions conducted by our team (e.g., Adelina & Feldman, 2022; Chen et al., 2023; Vonasch et al., 2023; Yeung & Feldman, 2022), and is especially powerful in addressing concerns about the target sample (naivety, attentiveness, etc.) when some studies replicate successful whereas others do not, as well as in the potential in drawing inferences about the links between the different studies and consistency in participants’ responding to similar paradigms.
+This unified design combining replications of several studies into a singular data collection was previously tested successfully in many of the replications and extensions conducted by our team (e.g., Chan & Feldman, 2025; Ding & Feldman, 2025; Wong & Feldman, 2025), and is especially powerful in addressing concerns about the target sample (naivety, attentiveness, etc.) when some studies replicate successfully whereas others do not, as well as in the potential in drawing inferences about the links between the different studies and consistency in participants’ responding to similar paradigms.

-Procedure

-We reached out to the authors of the target article and are grateful for the materials they provided which were helpful in our reconstruction of the materials.
-They have also been responsive and supportive in follow-up interactions.
+Participants first read a consent form and indicated their willingness to participate, and then answered several verification questions.
+Participants first indicated their consent, with three questions confirming their eligibility, understanding, and agreement with study terms, which they had to answer with a “yes” and the required responses in order to proceed to the study.
+The three questions also served as attention checks, with a randomized display order of the options - 1) “Are you able to pay close attention to the details provided and carefully answer questions that follow?” (yes/no/not sure), 2) “Do you understand the study outline and are willing to participate in a survey with comprehension checks?” (yes/no/not sure), and 3) “Are you a native English speaker born, raised, and currently located in the US?” (yes/no).
+Failing any of the three questions meant that the participants did not indicate consent and therefore could not embark on the study.
+Upon completion of these steps, participants proceeded to begin the survey.

-Following consent and qualification questions, participants answered the replications of the Studies 1 and 2 the target article in random order.
+Participants answered the replications of the Studies 1 and 2 in random order.
 Participants rated true self attributions regarding moralized changes (Study 1: generalized good versus bad changes; Study 2: Moral changes aligned with liberal versus conservative values).

 In line with the target article’s design, vignettes in Study 1 were prefixed with a matching of moralized changes in each block so that each block had half negative and half positive changes.
 We thought this design to be suboptimal compared to a more comprehensive randomization, given that it contrasts specific moral changes against one another, yet decided to follow the target’s design as is.